-Others include thrillers and romance, comedy and biopics, heart-warming and award-winning dramas from Britain and around the world.
-Latest additions include the true story of the GCHQ whistleblower and the acclaimed 1917.
+Films to come include thrillers and romance, comedy and biopics, heart-warming and award-winning dramas from Britain and around the world, including the exotic Birds of Passage and the acclaimed 1917.

 Membership costs only £24 for the next 12 months, or pro-rata if members join during the year.
 There’s nothing more to pay.